 Mercedes-Benz Car Insurance in Australia

-Compare Mercedes-Benz car insurance estimates from AU's top providers.
-Whether you drive a C-Class, GLC, EQA, or S-Class, find the right cover at the right price - comprehensive, third party, or fire & theft.
+Compare Mercedes-Benz car insurance estimates from Australian providers.
+Whether you drive a C-Class, GLC, A-Class, EQA, or an AMG model, find the right cover at the right price - comprehensive, third party, or fire & theft.

 Mercedes-Benz Car Insurance in Australia - What You Need to Know

-From an insurance perspective, Mercedes-Benz vehicles are among the most expensive to insure in Australia.
-High vehicle values, specialist repair requirements, costly genuine parts, and advanced technology all contribute to elevated premiums.
+From an insurance perspective, Mercedes-Benz vehicles sit in higher insurance groups than mainstream brands.
+Premium vehicle values, specialist repair requirements at authorised dealers, expensive genuine parts, and complex electronic systems all contribute to elevated premiums.
 AMG performance models carry some of the highest insurance costs of any vehicles on Australian roads.
+Enthusiast-focused insurers like Shannons are also worth considering for older or collectible Mercedes models.

 Why Mercedes-Benz Insurance Costs More in Australia

-• Vehicle value: Mercedes-Benz vehicles carry premium pricing, with some models exceeding $200,000 new - meaning higher sums insured and higher premiums
+• Prestige vehicle values: Mercedes-Benz vehicles carry premium pricing, with models ranging from $55,000 to over $250,000 new, resulting in higher sums insured and higher premiums

-• Repair costs: Mercedes-Benz specialist workshops charge premium labour rates, and genuine parts are among the most expensive in the market
+• Specialist repairs: Mercedes-Benz specialist workshops charge premium labour rates, and genuine parts are among the most expensive across all brands

-• AMG models: AMG performance variants carry some of the highest insurance costs in Australia due to extreme power output and very high values
+• AMG performance models: AMG variants carry some of the highest insurance costs in Australia due to extreme power output, very high values, and specialist servicing requirements

-• Safety technology: Most current Mercedes-Benz models achieve 5-star ANCAP safety ratings, which can help offset some premium increases
+• Advanced safety tech: Most current Mercedes-Benz models achieve 5-star ANCAP ratings, which can help offset premium increases through reduced accident risk

-• Advanced tech: Complex electronics, MBUX infotainment systems, and ADAS features add to repair costs after even minor accidents
+• Complex electronics: MBUX infotainment, ADAS sensors, and radar systems add to repair costs after even minor collisions, increasing claim values

 Mercedes-Benz Insurance Costs by Model

 Estimated annual comprehensive insurance costs for popular Mercedes-Benz models in Australia.
-Based on a 35-year-old driver with a clean record in Auckland.
+Based on a 35-year-old driver with a clean record in Sydney.

 Model Type Approx. Value (Used) Est. Comprehensive/yr Insurance Group Notes